jejjohnson/research_journal/deep_dive/information/information_theory.md

    The units from IT measures are universal.
 No matter what the inputs are of the units, we will get the same amount of information in the output.
 This allows for easy comparisons between different variables under different transformations.

-   **Warning:** *The units are universal and absolute but it does not mean they convey meaning.
+   **Warning:** *The units are universal and absolute but it does not mean they convey meaning or understanding.
 I think it's important to look at them from a relative perspective, e.g. IT measure 1 has 2 bits which is higher than IT measure 2 which has only 1 bit.*

+Overall, we can see that IT measures can handle multi-dimension and multivariate data, are model-free and have universal units of comparison.
+They are dependent on accurate PDF estimates and this.
+They have a strong argument for preliminary analysis of variables and variable interactions as well as complex systems.

 [1]: Timme & Lapish, **A Tutorial for Information Theory in Neuroscience**, *eNeuro*, 2018

+---
-### What can IT measures tell us?
+## What can IT measures tell us?

 The authors from [1] also pose a good question for us to answer about why one should use IT measures.
 I agree with the authors that it is important to know what types of questions we can answer given some model or measurement.
 In the context of IT measures, they highlight a few things we can gain:

+1. IT measures can quantify uncertainty of one or more variables.
+   > It is possible to quantify how much a variable expected to vary as well as the expected noise that we use in the system.
+2. IT measures can be used to restrict the space of possible models.

+   > I have personal experience with this as we used this to determine how many spatial-spectral-temporal features were necessary for inputs to a model.
+We also looked at the information content of different variables and could determine how well this did.

+We also can highlight things we cannot do:

+1. We cannot produce models that describe how a system functions.
+   > A good example is Mutual information.
+It can tell you how many bits of information is shared between data but not anything about **how** the system of variables are related; just that the variables are related to an extent.
+2. The output units are universal so they cannot be used to produce outputs in terms of the original input variables.
+   > In other words, I cannot use the outputs of the IT measures as outputs to a model as they make little sense in the real world.

+Again, the authors highlight (and I would like to highlight as well): IT measures can be a good way to help build your model, e.g. it can limit the amount of variables you would like to use based on expected uncertainty or mutual information content.
+It is a quantified measure in absolute relative units which can help the user make decisions in what variables to include or what transformations to use.